dlink/dla/README.md

 This project is a rewrite the existing davidlinkart.com website.

-* 9/9/2023 - Got Nginx, Gunicorn and basic project structure working
+* 9/2023 - Very early stages of development

 ### Prerequisites